-Suppliers shall at all times protect such intellectual property against infringement or misappropriation.
+Suppliers shall at all times protect intellectual property, whether Customer's or its own, against infringement or misappropriation.

 PRIVACY, INFORMATION SECURITY & TECHNOLOGY

 Customer respects personal privacy and information security and strives to protect the personal information (as defined in applicable privacy laws, "Personal Information"), of its customers, suppliers, and all others with whom it does business, in accordance with applicable privacy laws.